mattsenior/mattsenior.com/_posts/2013-08-16-bookmarking-pages-in-behat-for-checking-your-user-journey.markdown

 title: "Quick tip: Behat Bookmarks"
 ---

+‘Bookmarking’ pages in [Behat](http://behat.org) scenarios lets us check user journeys involving URLs with IDs in them, without needing to know what those IDs are.

+---

-I recently encountered a [Behat](http://behat.org) test scenario for searching a folder of documents, which looks a little like this:
+I recently encountered a Behat test scenario for searching a folder of documents online, which looks a little like this:

 ```gherkin
 Scenario: Search a sub-folder for non-existent document